kuzzleio/documentation/src/core/1/guides/essentials/store-access-data/index.md

 Comparing document-oriented storages with relational databases would require a more thorough analysis, but for the purposes of this guide, we shall reduce the list of differences to the following 3 items:
   - Documents are identified with a unique identifier, which is stored separately from the content of documents (compared to primary/foreign keys, stored alongside the data they identify),
   - no advanced join system,
-  - a default delay between writing a document and its availability via the method [document:search](/core/1/api/controllers/document/search).
+  - a [typed mapping system](/core/1/guides/essentials/database-mappings/#properties-types-definition) to define how Elasticsearch should index the fields.

 All these differences should be taken into account when modeling your [data model](/core/1/guides/essentials/database-mappings) and your application.